grota/archlinux-ansible-provisioner/INSTALLATION.md

 ### Configure GRUB to the encrypted disk (only for encrypted installations)

 1. Run `vim /mnt/etc/mkinitcpio.conf` and, to the `HOOKS` array, add `keyboard` between `autodetect` and `modconf` and add `encrypt` between `block` and `filesystems`
-   * It should look like this: `HOOKS=(base udev autodetect keyboard modconf block encrypt filesystems keyboard fsck)`
+   * It should look like this: `HOOKS=(base udev autodetect keyboard modconf block encrypt filesystems fsck)`
 1. Run `arch-chroot /mnt mkinitcpio -P`
 1. Run `blkid -s UUID -o value ${ROOT_PARTITION}` to get the `UUID` of the device
 1. Run `vim /mnt/etc/default/grub` and set `GRUB_CMDLINE_LINUX="cryptdevice=UUID=xxxx:cryptroot /dev/mapper/cryptroot"` while replacing `xxxx` with the `UUID` of the `$ROOT_PARTITION` device to tell GRUB about our encrypted file system.